-The African Trade and Investment Development Insurance (ATIDI) was established in 2000 (initially known as the African Trade Insurance Agency).
-The main objective of the ATIDI is to provide political risk cover from commercial sources or export credit agencies, which were not available in any COMESA Member State.
-Membership to the ATIDI is open to all African Union Member States.
+The main objective of the ATI is to provide political risk cover to companies, investors, and lenders interested in doing business in Africa.
+Membership to the ATI is open to all African Union Member States.
+The agency is supported by the World Bank, which provides low interest loans to participating Member States.

 The most important benefit of a regional insurance scheme is its potential to deal with the perception of high levels of risk in doing business in Africa as a region.
 Many financial institutions and business enterprises associate political risk to the region as a whole and never get to the stage of attempting to distinguish different levels of political risk between individual countries.
 This perception of high regional political risk deters financial institutions and business enterprises from establishing a presence in the region.